lowaa/libmpsse2/README.md

 Updated library from 2020

-Currently only tested with MacOS
+Only tested with MacOS

+Intended to be used with CPM: https://github.com/cpm-cmake/CPM.cmake